smonette/movie-library_2/README.md

 You can download Postgres [here](http://www.postgresql.org/download/), and I'd also recommend [PG Commander](https://eggerapps.at/pgcommander/) if you're on a Mac and want a GUI to check your data.

 Once you're all setup with Node and Postgres, clone this repo to your machine.
-I do this from Terminal, navigating to the directory I want to work from and typing `git clone https://github.com/smonette/movie-library.git` After that, navigate into the repo: `cd movie-library`
+I do this from Terminal, navigating to the directory I want to work from and typing `git clone https://github.com/smonette/movie-library_2.git` After that, navigate into the repo: `cd movie-library_2`

 ### Setting up Node
 Good news: Most Node setup is left in the hands of `package.json`.
 This file lists all the project's dependencies so you can run `npm install` to install them all at once!
 Confirm that there are no errors with package installs.